jruwaard/aph_ema_handbook/docs/EMA.md

 when EMA data reflect clear changes in these processes, in a way that is maximally effective given what is known about the individual.
 A key term in the last sentence, however, is "adequate".
-We should be aware of the "garbage-in/garbage-out principle".
+We should be aware of the "garbage-in/garbage-out" principle.
 Before EMI's can be considered, the psychometric properties of EMA measures should be demonstrated first.

 ## EMA research findings: A birds-eye view